oliverchen415/pyproj/README.md

 # pyproj
 Basic setup of a simple Python project

+## ARCHIVED
+I'm not working on this anymore, so choose either one of the alternatives below!

-## ALTERNATIVE
+## ALTERNATIVES
 I kinda realize that this version's a bit of a pain to use, so I've now built it in Go.
+[Check it out here!](../../../go_pyproj)

-[Check it out here!](https://github.com/oliverchen415/go_pyproj)
+If you were looking for a GUI version, there's one now!
+[Check it out here!](../../../projmake_qt)

 ## Requirements
 Requires Python 3.6+ and [`Click`](https://click.palletsprojects.com/en/7.x/)